Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-In Alagille's syndrome, an abnormality of the bile ducts causes chronic cholestasis, which means less bile is produced and passed from the liver to the intestine.
+In Alagille's syndrome, also known as "Alagille disease," is an abnormality of the bile ducts causes chronic cholestasis, which means less bile is produced and passed from the liver to the intestine.
 When bile cannot drain out of the liver, it accumulates and causes liver damage.
 Severe liver damage can lead to cirrhosis, or scarring of the liver.

 This liver disorder is generally inherited from only one parent.
 Siblings of a child with Alagille's syndrome have a one in 30 chance of developing it if neither parent has any symptoms; this rises to one in 10 if one parent has signs of the syndrome.
 Alagille's syndrome occurs approximately once in every 100,000 live births, with boys and girls affected in equal numbers.